yashdubeyy/multilingual-translator/README.md

 - **Custom Dictionaries**: Allow users to create custom translations for specific terms
 - **Translation Memory**: Improved caching of common translations
 - **Speech-to-Text**: Direct voice input for translation
-- **User Accounts**: Save translations across devices with user accounts
-- **API Access**: Public API for integrating translation capabilities into other applications
-- **Mobile Apps**: Native mobile applications for iOS and Android

-## Contributing

-Contributions are welcome!
-If you'd like to improve the Multilingual Text Translator:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

-Please ensure your code follows the existing style and include appropriate tests.

 ---